wp-plugins/doctorlogic-components/readme.txt

 Contributors: DoctorLogic
 Tags: doctors, medical, websites, reviews, galleries Requires at least: 3.8
-Tested up to: 4.2.2
+Tested up to: 4.2.4
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin creates the ability to publish Reviews & Before/After Galleries powered by the DoctorLogic.com API to WordPress websites .
+This plugin creates the ability to publish Review & Before/After Galleries to WordPress websites powered by the DoctorLogic.com API.

 == Description ==

-DoctorLogic is a Medical Internet Software Development Company with many different Software as a Service (SASS) products to help medical professionals market themselves on the internet.
+DoctorLogic is a Medical Internet Software Development Company with many different Software as a Service (SaaS) products to help medical professionals market themselves on the internet.

 For more information, visit https://DoctorLogic.com.